1542shin/my-catalog/README.md

-# Fetch Posts
+# My Catalog

-Fetch Posts is web front-end project.
+My Catalog is web front-end project.
 It fetches a number of articles from other websites for each categories and shows them on the timeline.

 ## Requirement